vineelko/patina/docs/src/dxe_core/driver_model.md

 APIs.
 These routines are technically part of the "Protocol Handler Services" portion of the [UEFI Spec](https://uefi.org/specs/UEFI/2.10_A/07_Services_Boot_Services.html#protocol-handler-services) but are complex enough to merit their own module and documentation.

-The driver_services.rs module within the Rust DXE Core is responsible for implementing the driver service logic for the core, and uses the services of the [Protocol Database](protocol_database.md) module to implement most of the logic.
+The driver_services.rs module within the Patina DXE Core is responsible for implementing the driver service logic for the core, and uses the services of the [Protocol Database](protocol_database.md) module to implement most of the logic.

 In UEFI parlance, "connecting" a controller means discovering and starting any drivers that have support for managing a